Loyalty Program for Small Business (2026 Guide)

 How do I start a loyalty programme with no budget?

 Use a platform with a free plan like FaveCard.
 Sign up, design your stamp card, and share the QR code at your counter.
-Customers add the card to Apple or Google Wallet in 5 seconds.
+Customers open their loyalty card on their phone and can add it to their Home Screen for one-tap access.
 No app download, no hardware needed.
+Every new account starts with 30 days of Pro — including Apple & Google Wallet passes.

 What type of loyalty programme works best for small businesses?